juliacataldo/juliacataldo.github.io/_pages/about.md

 In my free time, I like to read, to surf and to kitesurf.
 I also (try to) play the piano.

-If you are a Latin student and are thinking about coming to the US for a PhD, I'll be happy to help.
+If you are a fellow Latinx student and are thinking about coming to the US for a PhD, I'll be happy to help.
 Fell free to email me.
 If you're a Brazilian, I also recommend this video, in which I talk about my motivation for coming and the application process.